COLUMN: Cooking for Thanksgiving? Your library has you covered

 If you are looking for some new recipe ideas, look no further than our online magazine database, RBdigital.
 RBdigital gives you access to thousands of online magazines including several cooking magazines like Cook’s Country, Food Network Magazine, Taste of Home, Bon Appetit, Cooks Illustrated, Cuisine at Home, and many more including some in different languages.
 You can download the RBdigital app on any of your electronic devices from your app store and use your library card number and PIN number to browse the magazines.

 I found a great recipe for Elegant Green Beans in the Thanksgiving issue of Taste of Home that I just might try.
-If you have questions about how to download this app or on how to use any of our online resources just give us a call at 941-681-3736.
+If you have questions about how to download this app or how to use any of our online resources, just give us a call at 941-681-3736.

 I hope you all enjoy your Thanksgiving dinners and have time to read a good book.